ryanbugden/symmetricalMarginDrag/README.md

 Option-dragging one margin will change the other margin accordingly.
+Maybe this should be combined with [Margin Selection Tool](https://github.com/ryanbugden/marginSelectionTool)!

 Idea is 100% Frank Grießhammer.